ishaansehgal99/personal-site/content/100 Personal/Showing Up Anyway.md

 Hard to face uncomfortable truths.
 Hard to navigate conflict and uncertainty.

-But it takes a real man to do all that and still show up — grounded, respectful, loving, and clear in who he is.
+But it takes a real man to do all that and still show up: grounded, respectful, loving, and clear in who he is.

 As hard as it is, a real man eventually faces his challenges.
 He knows running isn’t the answer.